workos/typescript-example-applications/typescript-admin-portal-example/README.md

-# Typescript Example App with Admin Portal powered by WorkOS
+# TypeScript Example App with Admin Portal powered by WorkOS

-An example application demonstrating to use Typescript  with the [WorkOS Node SDK](https://github.com/workos-inc/workos-node) to access the Admin Portal for SSO and Directory Sync.
+An example application demonstrating to use TypeScript  with the [WorkOS Node SDK](https://github.com/workos-inc/workos-node) to access the Admin Portal for SSO and Directory Sync.

 ## Prerequisites